Raid on Deerfield: Organizing the raid

 The Connecticut River valley had been identified as a potential raiding target by authorities in New France as early as 1702.
 The forces for the raid had begun gathering near Montreal as early as May 1703, as reported with reasonable accuracy in English intelligence reports.
 However, two incidents delayed their execution of the raid.
 The first was a rumor that Royal Navy warships were on the Saint Lawrence River, and the French sent a significant Indian force to Quebec for its defense.
 The second was the detachment of some troops for operations in Maine; critically, these forces included Jean-Baptiste Hertel de Rouville, who was intended to lead the raid on Deerfield.
 In addition, his raid against Wells raised the frontier alarms at Deerfield.
 Hertel de Rouville did not return to Montreal until the fall of 1703.

 The force assembled at Chambly, just south of Montreal, numbered about 250.
 It was a diverse collection of men.
 The 48 ethnic Frenchmen, were made up of Canadien militia and recruits from the troupes de la marine, including four of Hertel de Rouville's brothers.
 Several men among the French leadership had more than 20 years' experience in wilderness warfare.
-The Indian contingent included 200 Abenaki, Iroquois (mostly Mohawk from Kahnawake), Wyandot (also known as Huron, from Lorette), and Pocomtuc, some of whom sought revenge for incidents by whites that had taken place years earlier.
+The Indian contingent included 200 Abenaki, Haudenosaunee (mostly Mohawk from Kahnawake), Wendat (also known as Huron, from Lorette), and Pocomtuc, some of whom sought revenge for incidents by whites that had taken place years earlier.
 As the party moved south toward Deerfield in January and February 1704, this force was joined by another 30 to 40 Pennacook warriors led by the sachem Wattanummon, raising the troop size to nearly 300 by the time it reached the Deerfield area in late February.

 The expedition's departure was not a secret.
-In January 1704, Iroquois warned New York's Indian agent Pieter Schuyler of possible action by the French and their allies.
+In January 1704, the Haudenosaunee warned New York's Indian agent Pieter Schuyler of possible action by the French and their allies.
 He notified Governor Dudley and Connecticut's Governor Winthrop; they received further warnings in mid-February, although none was specific about the target.